musevlt/mpdaf/doc/image.rst

 Finally we estimate the energy received from the source:

- - The `ee <mpdaf.obj.Image.ee>` method computes ensquared or encircled energy, which is the sum of the flux within a given radius of the center of the source.
+ - The `~mpdaf.obj.Image.ee` method computes ensquared or encircled energy, which is the sum of the flux within a given radius of the center of the source.
- - The `ee_size <mpdaf.obj.Image.ee_size>` method computes the size of a square centered on the source that contains a given fraction of the total flux of the source,
+ - The `~mpdaf.obj.Image.ee_size` method computes the size of a square centered on the source that contains a given fraction of the total flux of the source,
- - The `eer_curve <mpdaf.obj.Image.eer_curve>` method returns the normalized enclosed energy as a function radius.
+ - The `~mpdaf.obj.Image.eer_curve` method returns the normalized enclosed energy as a function radius.

 .. ipython::